 Recycled PET: the pros and cons…

 Today, rPET costs more than virgin PET.
 But are the extra pennies worth it?
 Material-wise, rPET and PET have exactly the same properties.
-What it comes down to is environmental impact.
-Whilst recycled polyester requires less resources, and yes, arguably you could say has a smaller carbon footprint than virgin polyester, it still doesn’t solve the microplastic problem.
+What it comes down to is the environmental impact.
+Whilst recycled polyester requires fewer resources, and yes, arguably you could say has a smaller carbon footprint than virgin polyester, it still doesn’t solve the microplastic problem.

 That said, rPET has created a market for plastic waste products and can be endlessly recycled,

 Therefore, it’s down to you to decide.
-Is wearing a recycled bathing suit designed to stop plastic bottles ending up in the sea and ruining our eco-system better than the alternative?
+Is wearing a recycled bathing suit designed to stop plastic bottles from ending up in the sea and ruining our ecosystem better than the alternative?
 Or does wearing a material that sheds plastic microfibres into the water while you wear it make you question if it’s really eco-friendly at all?
 Just like polyester, rPET cannot biodegrade – so microfibres won’t disappear anytime soon.
 Secondly, recycled polyester garments are often made from rPET bottles, not old garments (as material-blends are difficult to recycle).
 So while it’s great that we have found a use for plastic bottles, it also means that many of our polyester garments still end up in landfills.

 I rate rPET as 3 out of 5.

 Microfibre pollution is a complex issue.
 Recycled rPET adds to this problem.
 Many brands use rPET as a way to claim eco-credentials, so it risks becoming an over-hyped material touted as sustainable and the answer to our plastic problems.
 But it’s not.